Below are answers to the most frequently asked questions by families that are considering affordable cremation services.

 Cremation is the process of applying intense heat to a deceased body, reducing it to bone fragments.

-Costs will vary by region and according to the services that are selected. aCremation’s basic cremation service exceeds all state and local requirements.
-Any additional costs would be related to any services you choose to have; memorial urn purchases; and permanent memorializations such as columbarium or grave sites.
+Costs will vary by region and according to the services that are selected. aCremation’s basic direct cremation service exceeds all state and local requirements.
+The primary costs are the transport costs to take a loved one into our care, the actual cremation (crematory charges), and service fees for the team who works with the family and files required documents and permits.
+Government-related fees such as Medical examiner, coroner, permits, and death certificates can also contribute to the overall price.
+Any additional costs are typically related to any services you choose to have; memorial urn purchases; and permanent memorializations such as columbarium or grave sites.

 Most religions leave it up to the individual.
 However some faiths such as Orthodox Jewish, Islamic, and Eastern Orthodox do not accept cremation.
 If you have any questions or concerns, you should speak with a member of your clergy.

-They are typically almost a white color although the shade will vary due to different factors.
+They are typically a gray/white color although the shade will vary due to different factors.

-You will need to discuss this directly with your aCremation Advisor but normally it should be viewed prior to being released to aCremation.
+You will need to discuss this directly with your aCremation Arrangement Counselor but normally it should be viewed prior to being released to aCremation.
+Often times, it is recommended that an unembalmed body not have a formal viewing because of the natural decomposition that begins immediately after death or the cosmetic appearance of the body after an autopsy is conducted.

-No. Embalming is typically used when there is going to be a presentation during a memorial service or there is a need to transport the body by rail or airline prior to cremation.
+No. Embalming is typically used when the body is going to be openly viewed during a funeral or there is a need to transport the body by rail or airline prior to cremation.
 Otherwise, refrigeration is used to retard tissue decomposition.
 Refrigeration protects the general public from potential health hazards.

-Typically the entire process takes about 5 hours although the actual time for the body to be consumed is approximately 3 hours.
+Typically the entire process takes about 5 hours although the actual time for the body to be consumed is 2-3 hours.
 Read more

 Any remains that are not bone fragments are separated and permanently disposed.
 The bone fragments go through a process where they are grinded and reduced to small before being placed in a temporary container or urn.
 This is the final stage of the cremation process.